Early Years Curriculum

 Physical activities are integrated into the children’s learning to create a foundation of movement and activity that will be carried with them throughout the rest of their lives.

 We work in partnership with parents and carers to ensure that children are happy, independent learners who flourish in school and reach their full potential.

 Staff ensure children make good progress from their starting points and are prepared to reach the Early Learning Goals at the end of the Foundation Stage.

 At Sunnyfields, we follow the Early Years Statutory Framework for the Early Years Foundation Stage.
 The framework specifies the requirement for learning and development in the Early Years and provides prime and specific areas of learning we must cover in our curriculum.
+The Development Matters guidance supports the delivery of the Early Years Statutory Framework.
 The learning experiences within our Early Years are linked to the seven areas of learning and development within the EYFS.
 These areas are split into three prime areas and four specific areas.
-The three prime areas are those which the children should develop first and are considered most essential for the healthy development and future learning of our children
+The three prime areas are those which the children should develop first and are considered most essential for the healthy development and future learning of our children.

 The EYFS is based upon four principles;

 - A Unique Child – every child is a unique child who is constantly learning and can be resilient, capable and self-assured.